+ When can I apply?

 + What can I expect on the tour?

 Each tour departs from 337 th 8th Street, Parlor Floor.
 Plan to arrive promptly at 9 am.
 Tours last from 9 to 10am.
 We will visit all Beansprouts’ locations.
-Tours are for parents only with the exception of babies in slings or packs.
+Tours are for parents only with the exception of babies in slings or carriers.
 We walk around the area in all kinds of weather, and need to be able to transition quickly between spaces.

 + Do I have to go on a tour in order to apply?